Network discovery

 Introduction

 NetXMS is capable of discovering your network automatically.
-Network discovery module can operate in two modes - passive and active.
+The network discovery module can operate in two modes: passive and active.

-In passive mode, information about new hosts and devices obtained from ARP tables and routing tables of already known devices.
-NetXMS starts with it’s own ARP cache and routing table.
+In passive mode information about new hosts and devices are obtained from ARP tables and routing tables of already known devices.
+NetXMS starts with its own ARP cache and routing table.

-In active discovery mode, NetXMS server will send an ICMP echo requests to all IP addresses in given range, and consider each responding address for adding to database.
-If zoning is used, server sends echo request only in zone 0, in other zones requests are sent by proxies.
-For each new device found NetXMS server tries to gather additional information using SNMP and NetXMS agent, and then adds it to database.
-By default NetXMS server will add all discovered devices to database, but you can limit it by using discovery filters.
+In active discovery mode the NetXMS server will send an ICMP echo request to all IP addresses in the given range and consider each responding address for adding to database.
+If zoning is used the server sends an echo request only in zone 0.
+In other zones requests are sent by proxies.
+For each new device the NetXMS server tries to gather additional information using the SNMP and NetXMS agent and then adds it to database.
+By default the NetXMS server will add all discovered devices to database, but you can limit it by using discovery filters.
 Default SNMP credentials can be set in Default SNMP credentials.

-Default intervals are 2 hours for active discovery and 15 minutes for passive discovery.
-These values can be changed in Network Discovery configuration.
-Number of discovery poller threads changes dynamically and is defined by server configuration parameters ThreadPool.Discovery.BaseSize and ThreadPool.Discovery.MaxSize.
-More information about server configuration parameters can be found here.
+The default intervals are 2 hours for active discovery and 15 minutes for passive discovery.
+These values can be changed in the Network Discovery configuration.
+The number of discovery poller threads changes dynamically and is defined by the server configuration parameters ThreadPool.Discovery.BaseSize and ThreadPool.Discovery.MaxSize.
+More information about server configuration parameters can be found at here.

 Configuring Network Discovery

-To change network discovery settings, go to main menu of management client and choose Configuration ‣ Network Discovery.
-Configuration form will open:
+To change network discovery settings, go to the main menu of the management client and choose Configuration ‣ Network Discovery.
+The configuration form will open:

 _images/network_discovery_config.png